Beefster09/table-lang/design.md

 ### Arbitrary Symbolic Operators

-In addition to being able to override existing binary and unary symbolic operators, you can create your own from the following set of symbols: `!~%^&*/+-|`
+In addition to being able to override existing binary and unary symbolic operators, you can create your own from the following set of symbols: `+-*/%^~&|`

-The precedence depends on the first character and it will always be left-associative.
+The precedence and associativity depends on the first character.
 Unless otherwise stated below, the precedence is the same as the first character in isolation

 ### Compound Assignment